Prologue - Braavos 284 AC

-The girl's light blue eyes shined with excitement, as she held the exquisite crown firmly in her hands, smiling as she let her fingers glide over the red rubies embedded in the beautiful metals.
+The girl's eyes shined with excitement, as she held the exquisite crown firmly, smiling as she let her fingers glide over the red rubies.

-His younger sister observed the whole scene from the next room, cowering in the corner with her 3 dragon eggs, her most prized possession.
-And only possession now.
+Daenerys observed the whole scene from the next room, cowering in the corner with her 3 dragon eggs, her favourite possession.
+Her only possession now.

 She felt the heat seep through her clothes, her sweat streaming down her temples and chest, as more smoke gathered around her.

 The beautiful orange-red flames danced on the shimmering scales of the eggs, making them all glow faintly.
-The fires danced over the reflecting surface, that she had cleaned so often.
+The fires danced over the reflective surface she had cleaned so often.

-The young girl kept remained hidden in the room, waiting for the flames to claim her and put an end to her short life.
+Daenerys stayed still, waiting for the flames to claim her, to put an end to her short life.

 'Maybe I'll meet Rhaegar, Mother, and Father.
-And I'll see Viserys again. ' The young girl thought and it was almost comforting.
-As black crept into her vision and she felt her sense's become numb, she saw the silhouette of a woman with a red, wooden mask appear before her, her slender figure barely showing through the fire and smoke that consumed the place.
+And I'll see Viserys again. ' The young girl thought, it was almost comforting.
+As black crept into her vision and she felt her senses numb, she saw the silhouette of a woman with a red, wooden mask appear before her.
+Her slender figure was barely visible through the fire and smoke.

-Her grip on the eggs loosened, the beautiful stones falling to the ground, just as she heard a single crack amongst the flames.
-It was so silent, yet it to the young girl it sounded louder than anything she had ever known.
+Daenery’s grip on the eggs loosened, the beautiful stones falling to the ground, just as she heard a single crack amongst the flames.
+It was so quiet, yet to the young girl it sounded louder than anything she had ever known.

 Suddenly a second crack echoed through the burning house, drowning out even the hissing of the flames.

 Heat radiated on her skin, piercing hot as she bathed in fire and blood, the heat consuming her.
-Suddenly, three cracks could be heard, so loud and so intense that they seemed to split the world in two.
+Then there were a dozen silent cracks, silent, but still hard and so very sharp.

-The cracking of the flames filled the young girl's ears, as a woman's red mask appeared a foot before her, so close that their faces almost touched.
+The crackling of the flames filled the young girl's ears as the womans red mask appeared before her, so close that it nearly touched her face.

-A piercing smell of burning flesh crept into her nostrils, as the fires around her grew ever larger.
+The sharp smell of burning flesh crept into her nostrils as the fires around her grew ever higher.
 Then, a third crack came with such force that it seemed to split the world.

-The flames were pushed back, as a dozen trails of shadow crept from the woman's body like giant snakes, wounding around the flames and suffocating them with their darkness
+The flames were pushed back, as a dozen trails of shadow crept from the woman's body like giant snakes, stranglingthe flames and suffocating them with their darkness

-Smoke filled the young girl's lungs, making her cough and gasp for air, as black started to creep into her vision, slowly but constantly.
+Smoke filled the young girl's lungs, making her cough and gasp for air as darkness creept into her vision.

-The darkness consumed her, just as a sweet, soft voice whispered in her ear, the words sultry and veiled in mystery.
+The darkness came just as a sweet, soft voice whispered in her ear, the words sultry and veiled in mystery.

 Come with me, Daenerys Stormborn...